glpi-project/docdev/source/sourcecode.rst

 Commit messages
 ^^^^^^^^^^^^^^^

-There are several good practices regarding commit messages, but thus is quite simple:
+There are several good practices regarding commit messages, but this is quite simple:

 * the commit message may refer an existing ticket if any,